Skip to content

 Limitations

-Testing others NAT engines
+Testing other NAT engines

 FreeBSD ipfw (libalias)

-Replacing pf nat by ipfw kernel-in-nat.
+Replace pf NAT with ipfw kernel-in-nat.

 R3 modification: